lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 # Render a Region

 Previously in `sched` we have identified the rectangular region of the PineTime display to be updated.
-We could call `render_region` to render the entire region to the PineTime display in a __single SPI operation__ like this...
+We could call `render_block` to render the entire region to the PineTime display in a __single SPI operation__ like this...

 ```rust
 /// Render the Virtual Screen region